-- When going over your notes or a reading assignment, write down what seems unclear and bring it to office hours.
+- When going over your notes, write down what seems unclear and bring it to office hours.
 Don't be afraid to ask us questions in class or in office hours.
 We will never judge your questions.
 If you face struggles or challenges, please reach out as soon as possible: the sooner you tell us, the easier it is for us to help you, and find the best strategy moving forward. - Take advantage of group projects to form a study group and make it a habit to meet at the same time each week.
 You will learn a lot more if you are forced to explain things to classmates in your own words.
 But always make sure that you try to answer the questions before you meet your group partners.
 That way you will honestly know what you do and don't understand. - Practice!
 There is nothing like solving more and more questions to get the hang of this stuff.
 Use the link to old Econ 0100 old exams on Canvas.
 Make sure you work them and fully understand them.
 Do not memorize answers, it will be useless!
 When you practice, you must think of what you are doing and why.
 We ask for analysis and critical thinking on exams, not just memorization.
-You cannot succeed in Econ 0100 if you are on auto-pilot. - If you find that you are doing all of the required work and you are still having difficulty with any of the material in this course, please get help immediately.
+You cannot succeed in Econ 0100 if you are on auto-pilot. - Do not rely on Reading Assignments questions for exam preparation: those questions test your basic understanding of the concepts.
+But by the time you prepare for exams, you should be able to solve more challenging questions, at the level of recitation material, Canvas homework and practice exams. - If you find that you are doing all of the required work and you are still having difficulty with any of the material in this course, please get help immediately.
 Do not let it build up!
 How can you get help?
-Visit any of the Econ 0100 team's office hours or study halls; contact your group mates; go to the Penn tutoring center or contact an Econ graduate student for paid tutoring.
+Visit any of the Econ 0100 team's office hours or study halls, or post a question on Ed discussions; contact your group mates; go to the Penn tutoring center or contact an Econ graduate student for paid tutoring.
 Finally, maybe you are not studying correctly.
 In that case, you need to meet with me or your T.A. to find a more efficient studying strategy.